Reference

 — MethodProblemReductions.:∨

-Return the log2 size of the configuration space of the problem.
+Return the size of the cut of the graph g

 given the configuration config